Paired Threshold Graphs: Characterization of PT Graphs

-A distance decomposition of a DT graph is shown in Fig. \ref{partition}.
-We show next that the properties of connected DT graphs established in Propositions \ref{fact 1}-\ref{fact 4} are also sufficient for a graph to be DT.
+In what follows, we prove the ``if'' part of Theorem~\ref{maint} by showing that the PT graph properties established in Propositions \ref{fact 1}-\ref{fact 4} are also sufficient for a graph to be a connected PT graph.

-\begin{theorem} A connected graph $\G(\V,\e)$ is a DT graph if and only if it is a unit interval graph or if there is a distance decomposition $(\C_0,\C_1,\ldots,\C_m)$, for some $m \geq 0$, for which all the following statements hold true: \begin{enumerate}[(i)] \item The vicinal preorder $\prez$ defined on the set $\C_0$ as